Government not contemplating going backwards on Covid restrictions – Taoiseach

 “The voluntary nature of our vaccination programme has been an outstanding success,” he said.

+“And we will continue to work with employers, who I know have been facilitating this.”

+She said it is important that employers also facilitate some staff to continue to work from home.

-On Saturday, a senior HSE official said levels of Covid-19 transmission in Ireland remained “uncomfortably high”.
+On Saturday, a senior HSE official said levels of Covid-19 transmission in Ireland remain “uncomfortably high”.

-Chief clinical officer Dr Colm Henry said the health service was set for a “difficult winter” as staff continued to deal with coronavirus while attempting to return other services to normal.
+Chief clinical officer Dr Colm Henry said the health service is set for a “difficult winter” as staff continue to deal with coronavirus while attempting to return other services to normal.

 But Dr Henry said the success of the vaccine programme had put Ireland in a very “different position” from earlier in the pandemic, highlighting that high numbers of infections were not now translating into the same number of hospitalisations that were witnessed during the three big waves of infection.